kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 3. **Running tests multiple times**

-   You can easily specify in a ClusterTestSuite how many times every test should be executed, by adding the **count** field.
+   You can easily specify in a ClusterTestSuite how many times every test should be executed by adding the **count** field.
 That can be particularly useful to detect flaky tests or ensure that a newly created test is stable.

 4. **Full support for concurrent testing**